Install and Configure NMX Manager (NMX-M)#

 }

-Add the NV Link switch leader’s NMX-T to NMX-M by making a POST request to the /v1/services endpoint:
+To add the NV Link switch leader’s NMX-T to NMX-M by making a POST request to the /v1/services endpoint, use the following code:

 curl -sk -X POST 'https://master/nmx/v1/services' -u rw-user:rw-password --header 'Content-Type: application/json' \